ThatJeffGuy/speaker-identification-toolkit/README.md

-# Speaker Identification Toolkit / SID Toolkit
+# Speaker Identification Toolkit (SID Toolkit)

 The SID Toolkit is a collection of Python scripts for extracting, analyzing, and processing audio from video files, with a focus on speaker identification and isolation.
+It helps you extract and organize audio segments of specific speakers from video content.

+## Installation

+1. Clone this repository
+2. Create VENV, Conda, or a similar isolated environment
+3. Install requirements: `pip install -r requirements.txt` - note: `ffmpeg` required, installed separately

 ## Requirements

 The scripts require the following dependencies:
-- Python 3.6+
+- Python 3.12+ (recommended for best compatibility)
 - Rich (for console output)
 - FFmpeg (for audio extraction)
 - pyannote.audio (for speaker diarization)